cryptomacedonia/IgorTextField/README.md

 ## License

 IgorTextField is available under the Macedonian license.
 You must post a tweet with content "Republic of Macedonia forever!"
+AND remove  all references of "North" with "MACEDONIA" OR "REPUBLIC OF MACEDONIA"